tquoc229/ai-flow/docs/setup-AI-flow/templates/project-policy/project-policy-agent.md

 **Before Submitting:**
 - ✅ All requirements from Requirements section are implemented
-- ✅ All tests from Test Plan are written and passing
+- ✅ All Test Cases from Testing section are implemented and passing
 - ✅ Code follows project standards and conventions
-- ✅ All modified files are documented in "Files Modified" section
+- ✅ All modified files are documented in "Files to Modify/Create" section

 **AI_Agent MUST Do:**
 1. ✅ Run all relevant tests and verify they pass